DataBiosphere/hca-ingest/README.md

 All code should first be developed on a branch off of the `main` branch.
 Once ready for review, \
 submit a PR against `main` and tag the `broad-data-ingest-admin` team for review, and ensure all checks are passing.

-If you've updated the Docker image at the top of the repository here, you will need to build & push it to Artifact Registry, \
+The Docker image at the top of the repository here should be updated when you are done developing.
+To do so, you will need to build & push it to Artifact Registry, \
 using `update_docker_image.sh`.
 First update the version field, then run the script. \
 This will build the image, tag it with the version, and push the image to Artifact Registry. \
 Note that this may take a bit to establish the connection to Artifact Registry, so be patient. \